DevNambi/blog-drafts/000 - summit learning.md

 - margin of error
 ---

+In my [last blog post](http://devnambi.com/2014/pass-attendance-results) explored some of the patterns found when looking at attendance of SQL PASS Summit sessions.

+Now, let's look at the sessions themselves, and the feedback attendees left.

-#### Ratings and Rankings
+#### Feedback

 The way to give feedback for the Summit conference this year was using an online form, built into the PASS Summit app.
-However, due to spotty Wi-Fi and cell connectivity, the number of people submitting feedback was relatively low; only around 16% (ME: VET THIS NUMBER).
+Unfortunately, due to spotty Wi-Fi and cell connectivity, the number of people submitting feedback was relatively low; only around 16% (ME: VET THIS NUMBER).

 The first question, therefore, is *how much can we trust this data?* How closely does it reflect reality?